achihuahua22/Alex-Harris-Capstone/README.md

  _This project is a Raspberry Pi Hat that intends to receive inputs from Self-Driving-Laboratory equipment and automatically publish device data onto the network.
 This repository contains all of the schematics, documentation, and code necessary to build this device._

+This project builds on an-ven’s [graspib](https://github.com/an-ven/graspib) project by adding more RS232 support and a UART breakout pin

 Currently, this device supports UART, RS232, and GPIB.

 If you want to make one yourself, the files are [here](capstone_cad_rev3)